 We build all our furniture with durability and longevity in mind using the finest and strongest solid hardwood.
 These are the hallmarks of quality.
 They also represent the essence of sustainability.

-Do you want furniture that will last a minimum of 25 years?
+Do you want long lasting furniture that will live a minimum of 25 years?
 That’s our guarantee.
 But the truth is, our furniture is likely to last much longer, saving you both money and time.